Stop Paint Peeling On Your Home with Paint Binders & Peel Stop Primers

 I was working on an exterior repaint project on wood lap siding a few years back and no matter what we did the paint would NOT stop peeling.
 The more we scraped, the more it continued to peel.

 In the past, the only option would have been to do a complete paint removal down to the bare substrate with either heat, abrasive blasting, or chemical stripping.
-But thanks to modern chemistry we had an alternative solution to try first.
+We were willing to go this route, but it was not included in the bid scope of work and the cost to the homeowner was out of their budget.
+Luckily, thanks to modern chemistry we had an alternative solution to try instead.

 This primer doesn't require any special applicators or techniques.
-It's simply applied the same way that other primers are applied -- using a brush and/or roller.
+It's simply applied the same way that other primers are applied -- using a brush and roller, or an airless sprayer.

 Fortunately, in this case, it worked and has held up nicely for the homeowner so far.